Nancie A. Vito, MPH, CHES

 As my background lies in behavioral / mental health, my name can also be found on a few academic pieces in peer-reviewed journals and presentations, and I co-authored a chapter in a mental health nursing textbook in 2009.

 With a unique blend of science and spirituality, I continue to immerse myself in studying mindfulness, positive psychology (the study of happiness and well-being) and goal setting in order to help people realize their dreams and flourish.
 Furthermore, since 2009, I have also learned from top business mentors in the field and love to help brainstorm business and marketing plans to help people make money doing what they love.
+I have helped many people go from stuck to flourishing.

 Last but NOT LEAST!
 I apply what I have learned on my own journey in the School of Life.